No-Trade-No-Life/Yuan/docs/en/vendor-guide/implementation-checklist.md

   - Group quote, funding-rate, OHLC, market-order scripts under this folder and import them from `src/index.ts`.
   - Quote publishers must write to SQL when `WRITE_QUOTE_TO_SQL` is enabled and always publish `quote/{datasource_id}/{product_id}` with `last/bid/ask/open_interest/updated_at`.
   - When WebSocket feeds fail, fall back to REST polling with monotonic timestamps.
+  - `product.ts` should feed both `provideQueryProductsService` and a `createSQLWriter` pipeline so the `product` table stays synchronized without ad-hoc scripts.

 ## 5. Trading RPCs